matankleiner/academic-webpage-template/README.md

 An example for the academic webpage template in green can be found in the `index_green.html` and `style_green.css` files.
 Icons are taken from [font awesome](https://fontawesome.com/) or from [Academicons](https://jpswalsh.github.io/academicons/).
 For example, in order to change the [arrow up](https://fontawesome.com/icons/arrow-up?f=classic&s=solid) icon, use the font awesome interface.

+For the paper image, use an online pdf to png convertor, as this [one](https://pdf2png.com/).

 #### Bootstrap
 This webpage template is mainly built using [bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/).
 Bootstrap is a free open source framework that enable easy web development.
 Bootstrap class effect the style and functionality of different features.
-The [navigation bar](https://getbootstrap.com/docs/5.0/components/navbar/), [dropdown](https://getbootstrap.com/docs/5.3/components/dropdowns/) and [carousel](https://getbootstrap.com/docs/5.3/components/carousel/) components style and functionality set by bootstrap.
+The [navigation bar](https://getbootstrap.com/docs/5.0/components/navbar/), [dropdown](https://getbootstrap.com/docs/5.3/components/dropdowns/), [carousel](https://getbootstrap.com/docs/5.3/components/carousel/) and [range](https://getbootstrap.com/docs/5.0/forms/range/) (for image slider) components style and functionality set by bootstrap.
 Another helpful option provided by bootstrap is the [grid system](https://getbootstrap.com/docs/5.3/layout/grid/).

 ### Acknowledgments